aditiepi/lead-anemia-school-readiness/codes/README.md

-This folder contains the STATA scripts used for statistical analyses
+This folder contains the STATA and R scripts used for statistical analyses